 Finally, your chrysalises will turn black, signaling that adult butterflies will be emerging within ~24 hours!

-Step 4: Release your adult Monarch butterflies into the wild.
+Step 6: Release your adult monarch butterflies into the wild.

-Out pops a beautiful adult Monarch butterfly from a tiny chrysalis!
-Another exciting moment for their human caregivers.
+Out pops a beautiful adult monarch butterfly from a small chrysalis!
+Another exciting moment — especially for their human caregivers.

 Recently eclosed Monarch butterflies inside our indoor holding pen drying their wings in preparation for their first flight.

-Temperature – First, keep in mind that Monarch butterflies are cold blooded, so warm external temperatures are essential to them being able to fly.
-If it’s below 55°F (13°C), Monarch butterflies can’t fly.
-So don’t take them outside on a cool morning when temps are below 55°F and expect them to fly!
+Temperature – First, keep in mind that monarch butterflies are cold blooded, so warm external temperatures are essential to them being able to fly.
+If it’s below 55°F (13°C), monarch butterflies can’t fly.
+So don’t release them outside on a cool morning when temps are below 55°F and expect them to fly!

-A few hours after “eclosing” (emerging from the chrysalis), a ready-to-release Monarch will start taking short flights around its enclosure.
-At this point, you can transport your Monarchs outside!
-Ideally, you can take your whole cage outside, open it, and let them find their way out.
+A few hours after eclosing, a ready-to-release monarch will start taking short flights around its enclosure.
+At this point, you can release it.
+Ideally, you can take your whole enclosure outside (if it’s not already outside), open it up, and let the adult butterfly find its way out.

 Wish your babies a good life and safe travels!
-It’s thrilling to be an intimate part of a Monarch butterfly’s life — from egg to adult — and to cultivate a regenerative relationship with another of earth’s extraordinary species.
+It’s thrilling to be an intimate part of a monarch butterfly’s life — from egg to adult — and to cultivate a relationship with another of earth’s extraordinary species.

 This Monarch caterpillar crawled to the top of its cage and shed its skin during an instar transition (you can still see part of the old skin).
 Before shedding its skin, it sits very still and a human could confuse this behavior as meaning the caterpillar is sick or dying.